 You’ll be top of mind and thought of more as a ‘real person’ as opposed to ‘just another agent.’

 Money is good.
 Helping others is great.
 You should combine both.

 Category #5: Direct Advertising

 Ultimately, direct advertising is what you want to be aiming for.

-Time is money, and once you can afford to to pay to get in front of people, you are going to get in front of a lot more people than what you could do in the equivalent amount of time.
+Time is money, and once you can afford to pay to get in front of people, you are going to get in front of a lot more people than you could do in the equivalent amount of time.

 44. Direct Mail